dflynn20/wide-receiver-reverse-etl/README.md

 Make sure all of the values are all the way to the left towards the `=` sign.

 # 4. Run the script!
 Change the code as you would like.
-Our fantasy football league rules implement, during the regular season, 50% Head to Head wins, 50% Points For Wins (determined as the top 6 of 12 teams).
+Our fantasy football league rules implement (during the regular season) 50% Head to Head wins and 50% Points For Wins (determined as the top 6 of 12 teams).

 Adjust these rules as you need for your league!